MongoDB.local In Auckland is done and dusted for 2023, and to call it an outrageous success would almost be an understatement.

 Long-term decisions require careful consideration, and it was interesting that in a follow-up conversation with an experienced engineer over lunch, he commented that the more experienced he became, the more cautious he became in his decision-making because he realised the significance and the impact that those decisions would have on his organisation.

-Decisions, particularly around our tech stack, have the potential to radically affect the agility, not only of our teams or engineering functions but of our entire organisations.
 They can equip us with the tooling to disrupt markets or serve as anchors that create massive drag and slow us down, increasing our delivery cost and ultimately giving our competitors an advantage they didn't even ask for.

-The key takeaway from my presentation yesterday was that we, as engineers are deeply responsible not only for the success and failure of our systems but, at times, the success and failure of the businesses and organisations we serve.
+The key takeaway from my presentation yesterday was that we, as engineers, are deeply responsible not only for the success and failure of our systems but, at times, the success and failure of the businesses and organisations we serve.

 I also spoke about some practical steps we've implemented at Cloudize to ensure this type of failure will not occur in our business.